 Which one you choose is up to you, but most brands will benefit from an option like Wistia or SproutVideo, which aren’t the most expensive of all the full-service hosting options, but offer a full range of data reporting, hosting, and management tools.
-Just keep an eye on how many videos you upload and how big your hosting budget is.
+Just keep an eye on how many videos you upload, what your video advertising and distribution plans are, and how big your hosting budget is.

 Honorable mention goes out to these other video hosts that offer a little something extra to their customers.

 Wipster is a great tool for uploading, sharing, and editing your video content, and their platform allows you to comment directly on video frames, making it a great collaborative platform for video review and video workflows.